Skip to main content

 How to Cook Bacon and Eggs

 My technique was learned from my mom, by watching her make our family's breakfast over and over again, year after year.
-This is a basted eggs recipe which means the eggs are cooked in bacon grease.
+This is a basted egg recipe which means the eggs are cooked in bacon grease.
 Cooking eggs in bacon fat is easy and takes just a little practice to perfect.

 Perfect Bacon and Eggs